MatTetsu/Healthcare/README.md

 - Date of admission by Discharge Date, and Length of stay, coloured by age ranges

 ## Conclusion
+This Healthcare prediction project demonstrates how data analytics can be used within healthcare.
+By using data analysis, statical validation, and machine learning, we have seen what is common to occur, we can then compare a person, age, blood type (would also have gender too) to predict what they might get as a way to pevent this person from getting said condition, or a way to treat it in the early stages.
 ## Credits
 - I have used stack overflow for help writing the code like the machine learning (https://stackoverflow.com/questions)
 - I have used ChatGPT and CoPilot to help me fix code that I was struggling to fix